 BioStripe Parking Lot Paint Helps Medford School District Go Green

-Soy-biobased parking lot paint is the latest biobased product helping New Jersey’s Medford Township Public School system shrink its environmental footprint.
+Soy-biobased parking lot paint is one biobased product helping New Jersey’s Medford Township Public School system shrink its environmental footprint.

 “Our path toward increasing sustainability took another turn this spring when we applied BioStripe® traffic paint in two of our parking lots,” said Joe Biluck, Medford’s director of operations and technology.
 “Each time we substitute a soy-biobased product for a petroleum-based product, we lessen our environmental impact for the benefit of our school children and our staff.”